landelare/ue5coro/Docs/Coroutine.md

 This function does nothing in Shipping builds by default, but it will activate if [coroutine tracking](GameplayDebugger.md#setup) is enabled.

+It is recommended to call SetDebugName before the first co_await in a coroutine.
 Calling SetDebugName from outside a coroutine is undefined behavior.

 Examples: